mirzaei-s/MOFA-Microbial-Optimization-without-Forced-Altruism/README.md

 - For the toy model, the notebook is located in the `toymodel` folder: run `NoFA_Opt_&_NECom_(Toymodel).ipynb` with the file `S_toymodel.xlsx`.
 - For *Desulfovibrio vulgaris* and *Methanococcus maripaludis* species, see the `DV-MM` folder and run `MOFA_for_DV&MM.ipynb` with the file `S_DV_MM.xlsx`.
 - For gut microbiome species, the Python code `MOFA-Gut-Microbiome.py` uses `S_human.xlsx` located in the zipped folder.
+All results for this community can be found in `OurResult.xlsx`.